-In this window, you configure the target path for each replicated subdirectory on each server in the replication group.
+Configure the target path for each replicated subdirectory on each server in the replication group.

 18. In the Local Path window, select each server and then click Edit.
 The Edit dialog box appears.

 19. In the Edit dialog, select the Enabled option, and then in the Local path of folder field click Browse and select the appropriate local path, and then click OK.